jeroenwzelf/unichess/README.md

 # unichess
-Four-player chess.
-If you run the unichess-server, you can have multiple clients connect to the websocket it creates and play a game online!
+A four-player chess game inspired by the game from chess.com.
+The difference is that here, you can play with your friends!